CentraleSupelec/tutorat/README.md

 cp -f .php-cs-fixer.dist.php .php-cs-fixer.php
 ```

-### Map localhost to a hostname accepted by your CAS (optional)
+### Map localhost to a hostname accepted by your CAS

 ```
-echo "127.0.0.1 localhost.example.com" | sudo tee -a /etc/hosts
+echo "127.0.0.1 tutorat-local.paris-saclay.fr" | sudo tee -a /etc/hosts
 ```

 ### Add a pre-commit logic (optional)